brennerm/uptimerobot-operator/README.md

 a new monitor for the URL *https://brennerm.github.io* is automatically being created in your UptimeRobot account.

-Additionally you can create custom monitors using the UptimeRobotMonitor resource.
+The same monitor can also be created using the UptimeRobotMonitor resource like so:

 ```yaml
 apiVersion: uroperator.brennerm.github.io/v1beta1